Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QFileDialog-getExistingDirectory-f-2.rst

 The *options* argument holds various options about how to run the dialog.
 See the :sip:ref:`~PyQt6.QtWidgets.QFileDialog.Option` enum for more information on the flags you can pass.
 To ensure a native file dialog, :sip:ref:`~PyQt6.QtWidgets.QFileDialog.Option.ShowDirsOnly` must be set.

 On Windows and macOS, this static function uses the native file dialog and not a :sip:ref:`~PyQt6.QtWidgets.QFileDialog`.
 However, the native Windows file dialog does not support displaying files in the directory chooser.
-You need to pass the :sip:ref:`~PyQt6.QtWidgets.QFileDialog.Option.DontUseNativeDialog` option, or set the global \\l{Qt::}{AA_DontUseNativeDialogs} application attribute to display files using a :sip:ref:`~PyQt6.QtWidgets.QFileDialog`.
+You need to pass the :sip:ref:`~PyQt6.QtWidgets.QFileDialog.Option.DontUseNativeDialog` option, or set the global :sip:ref:`~PyQt6.QtCore.Qt.ApplicationAttribute.AA_DontUseNativeDialogs` application attribute to display files using a :sip:ref:`~PyQt6.QtWidgets.QFileDialog`.

 Note that the macOS native file dialog does not show a title bar.